 If sufficient ventilation is provided, the surface is then Night completely dried.
 If the colour result is not yet intensive enough, the operation can be repeated again.

 When is parquet accessible again after oiling?

-Parquet is again carefully walkable about 24 hours after oiling, but furniture should only be installed after 48 hours and carpets should only be laid out after one week.
+Parquet flooring can be walked on again carefully around 24 hours after oiling, but furniture should only be set up after 48 hours and carpets should only be laid after one week.

 If the parquet has been committed too early, footprints may remain in the surface.